yelircaasi/nix-config/notes/notes-by-topic/F/B/FB-other-langs.md

 * [The Programming Language Lua](https://www.lua.org/home.html)
 * [Lua: download](https://www.lua.org/download.html)
 * [lua-users wiki: Tables Tutorial](http://lua-users.org/wiki/TablesTutorial)
-Remember that this structure is a starting point, and you can adapt it based on your project's specific needs and preferences.
+* Remember that this structure is a starting point, and you can adapt it based on your project's specific needs and preferences.
 It's essential to maintain a logical and organized structure to make your project more maintainable and understandable for yourself and others who might contribute to or use your code.
-1. **`README.md`**: It's a best practice to include a README file that provides an overview of your project, installation instructions, usage examples, and any other pertinent information.
+* 1. `README.md`: It's a best practice to include a README file that provides an overview of your project, installation instructions, usage examples, and any other pertinent information.
-2. **`docs/`**: This directory can be used to store project documentation, such as API references, guides, or any other relevant documentation files.
+* 2. `docs/`: This directory can be used to store project documentation, such as API references, guides, or any other relevant documentation files.
-3. **`tests/`**: This directory is reserved for unit tests.
+* 3. `tests/`: This directory is reserved for unit tests.
 It can contain test scripts or subdirectories to organize tests for different components of your codebase.
-4. **`src/`**: This directory is where you place your Lua source code files.
+* 4. `src/`: This directory is where you place your Lua source code files.
 It can contain different subdirectories based on the organization and structure of your code.
-One common practice is to have a **`modules/`** directory to store reusable Lua modules that encapsulate specific functionalities.
+One common practice is to have a `modules/` directory to store reusable Lua modules that encapsulate specific functionalities.
-5. **`assets/`**: This directory is used to store static assets such as images, sounds, or other files that your project relies on.
+* 5. `assets/`: This directory is used to store static assets such as images, sounds, or other files that your project relies on.
 Organize the assets according to their types or categories to maintain a clean structure.
-6. **`config.lua`**: This file can hold configuration settings and constants for your project.
+* 6. `config.lua`: This file can hold configuration settings and constants for your project.
 It's often used to store variables that may change across different environments or deployment scenarios.
-7. **`main.lua`**: This file serves as the entry point of your Lua application.
+* 7. `main.lua`: This file serves as the entry point of your Lua application.
 It typically contains the main logic or function calls to start and run your program.
-Let's explore each component in more detail:
+* Let's explore each component in more detail:
 ```
-luaCopy code
+* luaCopy code
-project/
+* project/
   |- main.lua          -- The entry point of your application
   |- config.lua        -- Configuration file for your project
   |- assets/           -- Directory for storing static assets (images, sounds, etc.)
-  |- src/              -- Directory for your Lua source code
-      |- modules/      -- Directory for your custom Lua modules
+  |- src/              -- Directory for your Lua source code*   |- modules/      -- Directory for your custom Lua modules
   |- tests/            -- Directory for unit tests
   |- docs/             -- Directory for documentation
   |- README.md         -- Project README file
 ```
-The structure of a Lua project can vary depending on the specific requirements, frameworks, or libraries being used.
+* The structure of a Lua project can vary depending on the specific requirements, frameworks, or libraries being used.
 However, there are some common conventions and practices that can be followed to organize a Lua project.
 Here's a standard structure that you can use as a starting point:
 * [Algebraic Data Types in Lua](https://mrcjkb.dev/posts/2023-08-17-lua-adts.html)
 * https://github.com/MhadhbiXissam/pythonicLua
 * https://github.com/scoder/lupa